onohiroaki/miniDST/README.md

 Prerequisite is [cmake](https://cmake.org/) and - if you'd like to read LCIO in ROOT - a ROOT installation.

 # Reading LCIO in ROOT
-You need a ROOT environment and LCIO library.
+You need a ROOT environment and the LCIO library.
+The environment variable LCIO is set either by sourcing the setup.sh script in your lcio installation directory, or when initialising a full iLCSoft installation.

 First, write the following lines in your `.rootlogon.C`.
 ```
 {